matthiasmeissen/electronics-playgrounds/10-state-change-detection-241016/readme.md

 # State Change Detection

-Using a button an detect changes.
+Using a button and state change detection to toggle between led states.

 ## Detecting State Changes
 The approach is simple.
 You have two variables: `currentRead` and `lastRead`.
 At the beginning of each loop you set `cR` to some Input Signal and at the end you set `lR` to `cR`.